Estimated Reading Time: 6 minutes

-With web filtering in mind, most “basic” and “consumer” solutions do not support full-path URL categorization (like zveloDB does)—and therefore do not account for path/file, parameters, or protocol.
-These offerings rely on DNS/IP to filter and protect users and network traffic from accessing “undesirable” websites.
+With web filtering in mind, most “basic” and “consumer” solutions do not support full-path URL categorization —and therefore do not account for path/file, parameters, or protocol.
+These offerings rely on DNS filtering to protect users and network traffic from accessing “undesirable” websites.
 This is limiting because it only allows for classification(s) or objectionable/malicious identifiers to be assigned at the site level (or base domain, aka hostname).

 What happens when a site is compromised and that otherwise “clean”, high-traffic site begins to disseminate a malicious file from a single source or page?
 For that, check out our blog on the differences between base domain and full Path URLs.
 Or check out our other solutions for Cyber Threat Intelligence and Network Security.

 Below are a couple of articles to help you learn more about why it’s crucial for malicious detection and cyber threat intelligence solutions to have visibility and blocking capabilities on full-path URLs to ensure you achieve maximum protection as well as value.